 After posting this photo of a Christmas Pudding cake which I'd made, I was asked to share the recipe.
 Obviously I made the cake for Christmas (you can probably tell by the design!) but I'm sure you could use it for any occasion.

 Microwave Chocolate Cake.
 The yummiest cake I've eaten in a long while.
 REALLY?
 I can hear you cry incredulously?
 Well, yes.
 A few other people said so too.
 So here is the recipe which I am so kindly sharing with you all.
 Special thoughts go to those who are always short of time.
-As I start my new job tomorrow and become one of those people, I'll be happy to have this recipe to fall back on and cheer me up from time to time.
+That's me too, but I'm happy to have this recipe to fall back on and cheer me up from time to time.

 Ingredients: